trailofbits/zkdocs/content/docs/zkdocs/protocol-primitives/random-sampling.md

 #### Statistical Distance

-The *statistical distance*, also known as the "total variational distance" of the distribution of a random variable $X$ from that of another random variable $Y$ both with support $[q]$ is defined as
+The *statistical distance*, also known as the "total variation distance" of the distribution of a random variable $X$ from that of another random variable $Y$ both with support $[q]$ is defined as
 $$
 \Delta(X,Y) = \frac{1}{2}\sum_{a = 0}^q |\Pr[X = a] - \Pr[Y = a]|
 $$